ska80/Blodwen/INSTALL.md

 # Installation

-Blodwen is built using Idris, and provides support for three default code generation targets: Chez, Chicken, and Racket.
+Blodwen is built using Idris, and provides support for three default code generation targets: Chez, Chicken, Racket and LispWorks.

 ## Idris